dylanthackeray/toronto_flood_cat_model/README.md

 - Physical justifications for thresholds and priors
 - Posterior predictive check design and interpretation
 - Critical evaluation of model limitations
-- Roadmap prioritization
+- Roadmap Construction and Implementation

-The model represents a lot of trial and error on paper, conversations with hydrologists and actuaries, and careful reading of extreme value theory literature.
+The model represents a lot of trial and error on paper and careful reading of extreme value theory, hydrology, bayesian statistics, and climate change literature.

 ---